 Don’t be vague on what you want to accomplish

 “If it’s a think tank world,” says Mark, “people won’t come along with you.”
 For example, Audi rolled out an iPad app to help dealers with the sales process.
 Before they did any coding, they walked through the app ideas with dealerships, did paper prototypes, and explored pain points.
 There was also a pilot program with dealers to roll out the iPad application.
 Everything was based on what dealers wanted, which in turn benefited customers.
 This is Mark’s good example of how Audi rolled something out.
 He also has a bad example — this work is challenging, remember — where Audi tried to roll out a new delivery system.
 There had been a traditional, ‘analog’ delivery system in place and his team wanted to digitize it.
 However, they didn’t do a good job of getting feedback from dealers on that project.
-“We launched a digital tool that we thought would solve all these problems, and it was an abrasive shift for [the dealers],” says Mark.
+“We launched a digital tool that we thought would solve all these problems, and it was an abrasive shift for ,” says Mark.

 Mark makes a good point that many organizations miss on integrating digital and traditional approaches.
 He refers to core functions around the customer experience as ‘brilliant basics.’
 If your organization lacks those, it doesn’t matter how much you are willing to spend on new digital tools and processes.
 They won’t work.
 Digital approaches are top of the pyramid, which means they have to be supported by the lower levels — and in a pyramid, that’s your customer experience fundamentals.
 At Audi, their ‘brilliant basics’ are referred to as ‘Audi Way.’
 It’s actually an acronym: Approach a customer (A), Understand what the customer wants to accomplish (U), Delivery of experience and making it impactful (D), and Invite people back (I).
 “We know from research that many customers walk into a dealership and for a variety of reasons, they’re not greeted by a salesperson,” says Mark, “so this improves consistency of the experience.”